- Search The Registry

 - My Account

 He was born in Ralls County, Missouri, the son of Peter Paul and Martha Jane Tolton.
 He had one older brother, Charles, and two younger sisters, Cordella and Anna.
-As the Civil War began in 1861, his father escaped slavery, joined the Union Army to fight, and was killed.
+As the American Civil War began in 1861, his father escaped slavery, joined the Union Army to fight, and was killed.
 His mother collected her children and walked to freedom by crossing the Mississippi River, eventually reaching Quincy, Illinois.
 Before their escape, the Tolton family was baptized and after getting to Illinois, they became members of the Roman Catholic Church.

 Some of the School Sisters of Notre Dame who staffed St. Boniface School tutored young Tolton until he was enrolled in St. Peter’s School, where he began to wish to serve the Lord more deeply by becoming a priest.
 The American Catholic Church, however, did not allow Black men to be admitted to studies in United States seminaries.
 His parish priests began to tutor Augustus themselves.
 In 1878, he was admitted to Franciscan College at Quincy, IL, as a special student.
 In 1880, the efforts of his parish priests were met with success and Augustus left for the Propaganda College in Rome to prepare for the priesthood.
 For a time, Augustus thought that he would be sent to Africa to serve as a missionary after ordination; but he returned to the diocese of Alton, IL.